patrickmmartin/pith-writings/dao_of_scratch/article.md

  ![A minimal Scratch project](scratch-large.png)

 ### Visualisation
- * But scratch desktop has _single step_!
+TODO(PMM)

 ### Debugging
 * All versions allow blocks to be dragged in, then dragged out *while the project is running* - can _your_  tool do that?

 This is a grab of the code blocks being inspected while the code is running
 ![The code blocks being run](in-large.png)